 September 2017: Prof. Koretsky presented the 52nd ConocoPhillips Lecture on Chemical Engineering and the Plenary Talk at the 2017 ASEE Midwest Section Meeting.
 A paper based on the presentation is available here.

-July 2017: We will be presenting two sets of workshops at the ASEE Summer School for Chemical Engineering Faculty at North Carolina State University July 29 - Aug.
+July 2017: We presented two sets of workshops at the ASEE Summer School for Chemical Engineering Faculty at North Carolina State University July 29 - Aug.
 3:

 July 2017:Congrats to Christina Smith for successfully defending her PhD thesis!

 March 2017: Congrats to Christina Smith for accepting a position at Brown University's Sheridan Center for Teaching and Learning starting August 2017!